Your morning

 🌤️Weather today

-Sunny across the UK.
-Again!
-High of 26C and low of 11C in London.
+Sunny spells across the UK.
+High of 26C and low of 15C in London.

 ✏️Life coaching quote of the day

-That’s it for this morning.
-Thanks for reading and we’ll see you tomorrow.
+That’s it for this Monday morning.
+Thanks for reading and we’ll see you again on Wednesday.

 Bye!